 Speaking without any filter whatsoever, various teachers complained about this family, or that child.
 Was a certain child diagnosed with behavior problems?
 Well, then, everyone knew about it, regardless of whether they needed to.

 Was a certain family "high maintenance?"
 This meant, in special education circles, they were willing to advocate for their child, and, if necessary, hire an attorney to help them get all of the services to which, under law, they were entitled.

 Certain teachers decided that some parents were odd, an opinion they shared freely.
 However, no consideration was given to the fact that a particular mother, whom did come across as scatterbrained, was trying to parent two severely autistic children.
 Money in that household also seemed tight.
 Could this, possibly, have something to do with why she didn't appear to have it all together.

 In this particular building, the school psychologist was the worst offender.
 At lunch, she sat in the middle of the teachers, loudly voicing her "professional opinions."
 Her mouth ran non stop.

 At one point, she told me one parent wasn't that bright.
 Had she run an IQ test?
 Did she stop to think that, possibly, there were simply communication problems, as English wasn't his second language?

 This parent was also, undoubtedly, under a lot of stress.
 He was a single parent with several children.
 One of them had autism, and his behaviors could be quite challenging.

 The gossip was unquenchable, and it raises one important question.
-Why aren't teachers required to follow the same guidelines and ethics found in other professions.
+Why aren't teachers required to follow the same guidelines and ethics found in other professions?
 We usually don't hear doctors gossiping about their patients, or social workers discussing their clients.
-So why is it okay for people, whom work with children, to destroy their reputations?
+So why is it okay for people, who work with children, to destroy their reputations?

 Retired Teachers Gossip Too